efficientgo/e2e/README.md

 ### Monitoring

 Each instrumented workload have programmatic access to latest metrics with `WaitSumMetricsWithOptions` methods family.
-Yet, especially for standalone mode it's often useful to query yourself and visualisate metrics provided by your workloads and environment.
+Yet, especially for standalone mode it's often useful to query and visualisate all metrics provided by your services/runnables using PromQL.
 In order to do so just start monitoring from `e2emontioring` package:

 ```go
 mon, err := e2emonitoring.Start(e)